shreydesai/shreydesai.github.io/_posts/2016-05-31-developing-angular-graphics-in-javafx.md

 ---
 layout: post
 title: "Developing Angular Graphics in JavaFX"
-date: 2016-05-31 05:47:00
+date: 2016-05-31
-categories: Java
-featured_image: /images/cover.jpg
 ---

 For my AP Computer Science final project, my partner and I developed a simple one player, arcade-shooter game called [Dots](https://github.com/shreydesai/dots) in Java on top of the JavaFX GUI framework.
 The project required a lot of GUI techniques, multithreading and concurrency knowledge, and surprisingly, a lot of trigonometry and algebra.
 One of the math heavy components of the project was the angular motion of the bullets - the object that hit the enemies to destroy them.

 <img src="http://i.imgur.com/kCIVVys.png" width="50%">